 If a plaintiff is able to show that a defendant received a conviction for a moving violation related to the incident, a civil court may assume a defendant to be liable for the accident.

 In other cases, assigning blame for a side-impact car accident is more of a balancing act.
 Courts in Arlington must use a concept called modified comparative negligence to assign blame for accidents.
 According to Texas Civil Practice & Remedies Code §33.003, a court will assign compensation based on the percentage of blame that a defendant carries.
 However, if a plaintiff is more than 50 percent at-fault for the incident, that plaintiff cannot collect any payments.
-An experienced Arlington side-impact car accident lawyer could help to show that a defendant was solely liable for the incident.
+An experienced lawyer in Arlington could help to show that a defendant was solely liable for a T-bone car crash.

 What to Expect When Pursuing a Side-Impact Car Accident Claim